Encoding Complexity of Network Coding with Two Simple Multicast Sessions: Region Decomposition

-Let $D$ be a region decomposition of $G$ and $R\in D$. $R$ is called the \emph{$X_i$ source region} if $R$ contains the $X_i$ source link; $R$ is called an \emph{$X_i$ sink region} if $R$ contains an $X_i$ sink link, $i\in\{1,2\}$.
-The $X_{1}$ source region and $X_{2}$ source region are called the {\em source region} and the $X_{1}$ sink region and $X_{2}$ sink region are called the {\em sink region}.
+The edge $e_{l}$ in Definition \ref{Reg} is called the leader of $R$ and is denoted as $e_{l}=\text{lead}(R)$.
+Since $G$ is acyclic, it is easy to see that the leader of a region is unique.
+Let $D$ be a region decomposition of $G$ and $R\in D$. $R$ is called the $X_{1}~($resp. $X_2)$ \emph{source region} if $\text{lead}(R)$ is the $X_{1}~($resp. $X_2)$ source link; $R$ is called an $X_{1}~($resp. $X_2)$ \emph{sink region} if $R$ contains an $X_{1}~($resp. $X_2)$ sink link.
+Both the $X_{1}$ source region and $X_{2}$ source region are called {\em source region}, and both the $X_{1}$ sink region and $X_{2}$ sink region are called {\em sink region}.
 For the sake of convenience, if $R$ is not a source region, we call $R$ a \emph{non-source region}.